jrmcornish/cif/README.md

 1. Make sure you have `pipenv` installed.
 Run e.g. `pip install pipenv` if not.
 2. From the same directory as `Pipfile`, run `pipenv install`

+### Datasets

+Our code runs on several types of datasets, including synthetic 2-D data, UCI data, and image data.
+For a full list run

+    pipenv run ./main.py --help

+The 2-D datasets are automatically generated, and the image datasets are downloaded automatically.
+However the UCI datasets will need to be manually downloaded from [this location](https://zenodo.org/record/1161203).
+The following should do the trick:

+    mkdir -p DATA_ROOT && wget -O - https://zenodo.org/record/1161203/files/data.tar.gz | tar --strip-components=1 -C DATA_ROOT -xvf - data/{gas,hepmass,miniboone,power}

+Replace `DATA_ROOT` with the desired path to the data files.
+This path then needs to be specified as an argument to `main.py`.

 ### Training

 To train our model on a simple 2D dataset, run: